Distributed Optimization and Control

 - Addressing the solution of the formulated problems by tapping into contemporary advances in convex relaxations and distributed optimization and control.

-Departing from existing approaches based on off-the-shelf black-box tools, the project will produce innovative, computationally affordable distributed optimization and control schemes that are grounded on solid analytical foundations and will pave the way to the next -generation real-time control architecture for integrated energy systems.
+Departing from existing approaches based on off-the-shelf black-box tools, the project produced innovative, computationally affordable distributed optimization and control schemes that are grounded on solid analytical foundations and will pave the way to the next -generation real-time control architecture for integrated energy systems.

-Optimal Power Flow Pursuit, IEEE Transactions on Smart Grid (2016)
+Decentralized Low-Rank State Estimation for Power Distribution Systems, IEEE Transactions on Smart Grid (2021)

 View all NREL publications about distributed controls and optimization.